FAQ: Soft drugs in the Netherlands

 - they must ensure that there is no nuisance in their vicinity.

 - they may not sell drugs to persons aged under 18 or even allow them on the premises.

 What happens if these rules are broken?

 If the rules set out above are not observed, the premises are closed down and the owners or management may be prosecuted.
 Under the official drug guidelines, coffee shops may stock up to 500 grams of cannabis without facing prosecution.
 Municipalities may impose additional rules on coffee shops in order to avoid nuisance.

 Is most of the cannabis produced in the Netherlands or imported?

 Some of the cannabis sold in the coffee shops is imported from countries such as Morocco and Pakistan.
 However, cannabis produced in the Netherlands – called nederwiet in Dutch – has become increasingly popular.
 Nederwiet is much stronger than the traditional imported cannabis.

-The Dutch tax authority receives some 400 million euros on value added tax originating from the sale of the soft drugs sold in local coffee shops.
+The Dutch tax authority receives some EUR 400 million on value added tax originating from the sale of the soft drugs sold in local coffee shops.
 The total turnover in the soft drugs business is around two billion euros.
 This figure is comparable to the turnover of Dutch public transport.